Michaelangel007/easing/README.md

 * Every number is a 64-bit floating-point, unless you use [Float32Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Float32Array)
 * The comparision operator `==` is [horribly broken](https://dorey.github.io/JavaScript-Equality-Table/) i.e. `if( 0 == "0" ) console.log( "equal" ); // equal!?`
 * Its type system is foobar.
 See Gary Bernhardt's [WAT talk](https://www.destroyallsoftware.com/talks/wat) for how _brain-dead_ JS is.
 No, not [that](https://github.com/macmade/BrainDead) language.
 * No automatic _multiline string_ concatenation.
-This means you need to do stupid shit like this _at run-time!_
+This means you need to do stupid shit like this _at run-time:_

 ```Javascript
  var text = 'First line\n'